 Stone Soup Group

-SSG can help parents and young adults gain greater independence, through activities and services.
+SSG can help parents and young adults gain greater independence through activities and services.

 Tapestry at UAA (Center for Human Development)

-The purpose of the TAPESTRY Postsecondary Transition Program is to provide students (ages 18 to 26) with a disability a postsecondary college experience to develop their self-advocacy skills, social skills, and engage in career exploration that leads to employment in a career field or enrollment in a postsecondary educational program.
+The purpose of the TAPESTRY Postsecondary Transition Program is to provide students (ages 18 to 26) with a disability with postsecondary college experience to develop their self-advocacy skills, social skills, and engage in career exploration that leads to employment in a career field or enrollment in a postsecondary educational program.

 U.S. Department of Education

 A guide for students with disabilities preparing for Postsecondary Education.

 University of Alaska Anchorage Disability Support Services